London Government Act 1963

-Provisions of the Act
+Provisions of the act

-The Act set up a two-tier local government system, with powers divided between the newly formed Greater London Council (GLC), 32 new London borough councils and the existing City of London.
-The provisions of the Act came into effect on 1 April 1965, the new councils having been elected as "shadow authorities" in 1964.
+The act set up a two-tier local government system, with powers divided between the newly formed Greater London Council (GLC), 32 new London borough councils and the existing City of London.
+The provisions of the act came into effect on 1 April 1965, the new councils having been elected as "shadow authorities" in 1964.

-Section 1 of the Act established 32 London boroughs, each of which was to be governed by an elected borough council, and was to be regulated by the Municipal Corporations Act 1882 and Local Government Act 1933.
+Section 1 of the act established 32 London boroughs, each of which was to be governed by an elected borough council, and was to be regulated by the Municipal Corporations Act 1882 and Local Government Act 1933 (23 & 24 Geo.
+5. c.
+51).
 Twelve of the boroughs, corresponding to the former County of London, were designated Inner London boroughs.
 The remaining twenty boroughs were designated Outer London boroughs.
-None of the boroughs were given names in the Act.
+None of the boroughs were given names in the act.

 Section 2 declared that the area comprising the areas of the London boroughs, the City and the Temples shall constitute an administrative area to be known as Greater London.
 An elected Greater London Council was to govern the new area.

 Section 3 abolished the administrative counties of Middlesex and London (created in 1889), and absorbed parts of Kent, Essex, Surrey and Hertfordshire plus the whole of the City of London to form the administrative area of Greater London.
 As well as the two counties, the twenty-eight existing metropolitan boroughs, plus all county boroughs, county districts or parishes that fell wholly within Greater London were to cease to exist, along with their councils.
 No part of Greater London was to form part of any administrative county, county district or parish.
 Three Middlesex urban districts not included in Greater London were transferred to other counties: Potters Bar to Hertfordshire and Staines and Sunbury-on-Thames to Surrey.

-The Act also established the Inner London Education Authority to administer schools and colleges in the 12 inner London boroughs.
+The act also established the Inner London Education Authority to administer schools and colleges in the 12 inner London boroughs.
 The remaining 20 outer boroughs became local education authorities in their own right.
 The London Traffic Area and the London and Home Counties Traffic Advisory Committee, set up in 1924, were abolished, with the GLC gaining powers to regulate road traffic.
 An alteration was also made to the Metropolitan Police District to include the whole of Greater London, but the district continued to include a number of areas in surrounding counties.

 The boroughs

-The composition of the London boroughs was given in Schedule 1 of the Act:
+The composition of the London boroughs was given in schedule 1 of the act: